Why is sustainability important for AkzoNobel?

 How do you contribute to tackling climate change beyond your own value chain?

 We strongly believe that tackling climate change is a joint effort.
 We need to innovate and collaborate.
 Not just for the benefit of our own business, but for our whole value chain.
-So we look at our industry as a whole, while also joining forces with other leading companies outside of our industry, for example the Dutch Sustainable Growth Coalition and the CEO Alliance.
+So we look at our industry as a whole, while also joining forces with other leading companies outside of our industry, for example the Dutch Sustainable Growth Coalition.
 In order to be successful and make the necessary impact, we need to work closely with the whole value chain, including suppliers, customers and other partners.
 Our most recent initiative, the Paint the Future Collaborative Sustainability Challenge, is a great example of this.
 We invited key partners from across the value chain to take part, because you can’t tackle climate change in isolation.
 During the 24-hour event, the participants hacked four key challenge areas – energy transition, process efficiency, solvent emissions and circular solutions.
 As a next step, those involved have formed a series of exploration teams to help accelerate the reduction of carbon emissions in the paints and coatings industry.